Elham048/MERN_ThinkBoard/notes.md

 7. shortcut for opening and closing a terminal in vscode is Ctrl+`

 8. For the frontend we used tailwind.css, this helps us by allowing to write the css code directly into the .js files without needing to write it in a separate .css file.

+9. The daisyui, a library for the tailwind.css is used so that classes can be easily called after installing the daisyui version 4.12.24